wanelo/Leanplum-Segment-iOS/README.md

 ## Example
 We have included a sample application.

+1. Install CocoaPods in Example Project: `cd Example && pod install`
-1. To run the sample app `open LeanplumSegment.xcworkspace`
+2. To run the sample app `open LeanplumSegment.xcworkspace`
-2. Choose & run target `LeanplumSegment_Example`
+3. Choose & run target `LeanplumSegment_Example`

 ## Tests
 We have included unit tests for the integration.